openstack-infra/system-config/doc/source/jjb.rst

 Job Caching
 -----------

-The Jenkins Jobs builder maintains a special YAML file in ``~/.jenkins_jobs_cache.yml``.
+The Jenkins Jobs builder maintains, for each host, a cache [#f1]_ of previously configured jobs.
 This contains an MD5 of every generated XML that it builds.
 If it finds the XML is different then it will proceed to send this to Jenkins, otherwise it is skipped.
 If a job is accidentally deleted then this file should be modified or removed.